-Efficient Estimation of the Antenna Noise Level Using Neural Networks
+Efficient Neural Model for Estimation of the Microwave Antenna Noise Temperature

-Ivan Milovanovic, Zoran Stankovic and Marija Milijic
+Ivan Milovanovic1, Zoran Stankovic2, Marija Agatonovic2 and Marija Milijic2

-Abstract - This paper presents how through the use of artificial neural networks we can accelerate the prediction procedure of the external noise level at the receiving point of wireless communication systems.
+Abstract - This paper presents efficient neural model for estimation of the microwave antenna noise temperature which can accelerate the prediction procedure of the external noise level at the receiving point of a wireless communication systems.
 Were taken into account only the effects of natural noise sources, which are surrounded by the antenna system and considerably more stable than artificial.
 The case of microwave wireless transmission, where dominated influence of noise generated by emissions of gases from the atmosphere (primarily oxygen and water vapour), is considered.
 Accordingly, we developed a neural network model for antenna noise temperature prediction of the RF receiver based on Multilayer Perceptron (MLP) network.
 The architecture of this model, the results of its training and testing and simulation results are presented in this paper in the appropriate sections.